microsoft/ignite-learning-paths-training-aiml/aiml30/demosetup.md

 > Once created please upgrade your Azure Machine Learning resource to the enterprise edition for this session.
 You should see an 'Upgrade' button to complete this action.
 This is currently in preview, however the pricing structure is described [here](https://azure.microsoft.com/en-us/pricing/details/machine-learning/)

 ## Create Additional Resources Needed

+* Select **'Launch the new Azure Machine Learning studio'**

-Once you have created the base Azure Machine Learning Service Workspace we need to add additional compute resources.
+Once you have created the base Azure Machine Learning Service we need to add additional compute resources.
 ### Create Compute Targets
 1. Create Machine Learning Compute
     * Click on the nav "Compute"
+    * Select 'Training Clusters'
     * Click "New"
     * Enter a name for the resource
-    * Select "Machine Learning Compute" from the dropdown
-    * Select the machine size
+    * Select the machine size (ex: Standard_DS2_v2)
     * Enter the min and max nodes (recommend min of 0 and max of 5)
     * Click "Create"
     ![Create Compute](https://globaleventcdn.blob.core.windows.net/assets/aiml/aiml30/CreateMlCompute.gif)
 2. Create Kubernetes Compute
     * Click on the nav "Compute"
+    * Select 'Inference Clusters'
     * Click "New"
     * Enter a name for the resource
-    * Select "Kubernetes Service" from the dropdown
+    * Select a region
+    * Keep 'Virtual Machine Size' as default
+    * Cluster purpose set to 'Dev-test'
     * Click "Create"
     ![Create Kubernetes](https://globaleventcdn.blob.core.windows.net/assets/aiml/aiml30/CreateKubService.gif)
 3. Create Notebook Virtual Machine
-    * Click on the "Notebook VM" nav
+    * Click on the NAV "Compute"
+    * Select 'Notebook VMs'
     * Click "New"
     * Give the notebook a unique name
     * Select the VM size